2026 BYD Atto 3 - Top 5 Features Explained

 Flash Charging & Bigger Batteries

-The current India Atto 3 also supports around 80-88 kW DC fast charging.
-Getting from 0 to 80% takes roughly 50 minutes.
+The current India Atto 3 supports around 80-88 kW DC fast charging, taking roughly 50 minutes to reach 80% from 0%.

-Meanwhile, in the new Atto 3, BYD has provided support for flash charging technology that allows charging from 10% to 70% in about 5 minutes, and from 10% to 97% in around 9 minutes.
+Meanwhile, the new Atto 3 supports flash charging technology, which allows charging from 10% to 70% in about 5 minutes, and 10% to 97% in around 9 minutes.
 Even with temperatures as low as -30°C, the charging time increases by only 3 minutes.

-As for the battery, the model will offer two battery capacity options of 57.545 kWh and 68.547 kWh, with a CLTC range, which is China's own test cycle, of 540 km and 630 km respectively.
+As for the battery, the model will offer two battery options - 57.545 kWh and 68.547 kWh, with a CLTC range (China's official EV test cycle) of 540 km and 630 km respectively.

-Both use BYD's 2nd generation Blade Battery (LFP chemistry), which promises improved energy density and better thermal performance compared to the 1st generation packs in the current Atto 3.
+Both use BYD's second generation Blade Battery (LFP chemistry), which promises improved energy density and better thermal performance compared to the first-generation packs in the current Atto 3.

 Also Read – Best EVs Under ₹20 Lakh With 300 km of Real-World Range